 Evidence that you can support yourself financially during your trip.

 When you reach a Schengen port of entry, you must present your passport and your visa.
 Border officials may ask for further information about your trip.
 Before letting you enter the Area, they will give you an entry stamp in your passport.
 Without it, you may be fined or detained when leaving the EU.
 The Visa Information System in use in certain countries also requires your fingerprints to be collected.

 Even though you may not need to meet specific visa requirements to travel to Europe, you still need a valid passport to enter the Schengen Area.

-An Airport Transit Schengen Visa is not a Visa for Europe and cannot be used to leave the international transit area.
+However, unlike the other Uniform Visas, an Airport Transit Schengen Visa is not a Visa for Europe and cannot be used to leave the international transit area.
 This order also applies if you need to wait overnight or leave the airport to take your next flight.
-If you need to fly between more than one airport within the Schengen Area, you must apply for a regular Schengen Visa.
+If you need to fly between more than one airport within the Schengen Area, you must apply for a regular Schengen visa.

-In exceptional circumstances, individual Schengen members can impose different Airport Transit Visa requirements.
-In addition, most members have added further countries in the list of those who need to apply for a Transit Visa.
+In exceptional circumstances, individual Schengen members can impose different Airport Transit Visa requirements to accept visa applications.
+In addition, most members have added further countries to the list of those who need to apply for a Transit Visa.

 Nationals of the following countries need to apply for an Airport Transit Schengen Visa:

 You may be exempt from the Transit Visa if you have a residence permit issued by a Schengen country, or are a family member of a Schengen/EU national.